Levi Weeks: Early life

 Levi Weeks was born in 1776 in Greenwich, Massachusetts.
+He spent his childhood in the small town of Goshen in Hampshire County where he learned the trade of carpenter and builder from his father Thomas Weeks.
 He moved to New York City in 1798 to work for his older brother Ezra.

 Murder trial

 Weeks was accused of murdering Gulielma "Elma" Sands, a young woman whom he had been courting.
 Elma disappeared on the evening of December 22, 1799.
 Some of her possessions were found two days later near the recently created Manhattan Well in Lispenard Meadows, located in today's SoHo near the intersection of Greene and Spring Streets.
 Her body was recovered from the well on January 2, 1800.
 Before leaving her boarding house on the 22nd, Elma told her cousin Catherine Sands that she and Levi were to be secretly married that night.

 The trial, which took place on March 31 and April 1, 1800, was sensational.
 Through his brother's connections and wealth, Weeks retained three of New York's most prominent attorneys, Henry Brockholst Livingston, Aaron Burr, and Alexander Hamilton.
-New York Supreme Court Chief Justice John Lansing, Jr. presided on the bench, and future Mayor of New York Cadwallader David Colden was the prosecutor.
+New York Supreme Court Chief Justice John Lansing Jr. presided on the bench, and future Mayor of New York Cadwallader David Colden was the prosecutor.

 Although Elma was seen leaving with Weeks and a witness claimed to have seen Weeks making measurements at the well the Sunday before the murder, Weeks was acquitted after only five minutes of jury deliberation.